marodenas/ih_datamadpt0420_project_m1/README.md

 ![Image](https://images.unsplash.com/photo-1527474305487-b87b222841cc?ixlib=rb-1.2.1&auto=format&fit=crop&w=1867&q=80)

 ## Challenge 1

 The aim of the project is to analyzed how gender is reprensented in data jobs per country.
 For this project, we will analyze the percentage of male and female by country and job, in order to know more about the percentage which represent each job.
+For this challenge you will need the following libraries:

 ## Bonus 1